anitab-org/mentorship-backend/README.md

 export DB_NAME=<database_name>
 ```

-Use: `$ printenv` to print the environment variables and check all configurations.
+Use: `printenv` to print the environment variables and check all configurations.

-5. Run the app:
+5. Run the app with `python run.py` or:
 ```
-$ export FLASK_APP=run.py
+ export FLASK_APP=run.py
-$ flask run
+ flask run
 ```

 6. Navigate to http://localhost:5000 or the current server in which you are running(will be shown when app is running) in your browser.

 7. When you are done using the app, deactivate the virtual environment:
 ```
-$ deactivate
+deactivate
 ```

 or use:

 ```
-$ source deactivate
+source deactivate
 ```

 ### Run with docker